lirantal/essential-nodejs-security-book/manuscript/session-management.md

-# Session Management
+# Secure Session Management

-If your web application is completely stateless and requires no user customization at all, and no user tracking then you probably don't even need to worry about users and sessions management, and your application became way more secure than it was with sessions.
-Better yet, you can leverage caching proxies, CDNs and very easy
+If your web application is completely stateless and requires no user customization at all, and no user tracking then you probably don't even need to worry about users and sessions management.

 The other scenario is that you need to serve content customized for users, allow them to login and perform some actions, or maintain a user related activity.
 This is where things get tricky and need proper attention to whole lot more details of information security.